Chart Color Schemes

 Albert Park features high concentrations of lone person households and group households, with a higher-than-average median household size

-Family households account for 58.2% of all households, including 21.3% couples with children, 29.2% couples without children, and 6.6% single parent families.
-Non-family households constitute the remaining 41.8%, with lone person households at 37.1% and group households comprising 4.6%.
+Family households constitute 58.2 percent of all households, including 21.3 percent couples with children, 29.2 percent couples without children, and 6.6 percent single parent families.
+Non-family households account for the remaining 41.8 percent, with lone person households at 37.1 percent and group households comprising 4.6 percent of the total.
 The median household size is 2.1 people, larger than the Greater Melbourne average of 1.9.

 Frequently Asked Questions - Households